varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 The AppGyver Build Service lets you create an IPA package of your application that you can distribute either ad hoc or submit to the Apple App Store.

 All iOS application builds need to be signed with an app provisioning profile and a developer certificate.
-To get these, you need to sign up to the Apple Developer Program, as well as have a Mac for genereating the necessary files.
+To get these, you need to sign up to the Apple Developer Program, as well as have a Mac for generating the necessary files.

 To build iOS apps with the AppGyver Build Service, you need to create a `.p12` certificate file and a `.mobileprovision` provisioning profile file.
 The following sections will tell you how to do this.